Chapter 1. Configuring and deploying OpenShift Lightspeed

 Prerequisites

-• You are logged in to the OpenShift Container Platform web console as a user with the cluster-admin role.
-Alternatively, you are logged in to a user account that has permission to create a secret to store the Provider tokens.
+• You have logged in to the OpenShift Container Platform web console as a user with the cluster-admin role.
+As another option, you can log in to a user account that has permission to create a secret to store the Provider tokens.

 • You have installed the OpenShift Lightspeed Operator.